Most Dangerous’ Spy’

 Team PB have more opportunities for the right people.
 (Open to Ex Armed Forces based in the UK only)

-As more productions are gearing up the requirements for the company have increased so more quality Military Technical Advisers are required on the team.
+As more productions start gearing up this year, more quality Military Technical Advisers are required on the team.

-2. Willing to travel world wide and for prolonged periods.
+2. Willing to travel worldwide and for prolonged periods.
+Some overseas productions can last from eight weeks to six months.

-4. Ability to communicate and be respectful to others.
+4. The ability to communicate at all levels and be respectful to others.
+The firm but fair approach.

-Please read link for an insight to the job.
+Please read link for an insight into the job.

-If you think you have what it takes send your CV and a current photograph to Pbactionextras@gmail.com
+If you think you have what it takes, send your CV with a short intro about yourself and a current photograph to Pbactionextras@gmail.com

 Good luck.